-From Fall 2005-Spring 2008, the Molokai Program gained two positions and lost a .50 FTE position with the other .50 FTE remaining unfilled.
-The first gained position, a 1.0 FTE Instructor/Counselor position was created and filled in Fall 2006 after more than thirty years of at first having no counselor, then using campus counselors, and finally using federally funded counselors to handle academic advising duties.
+From Fall 2005-Spring 2009, the Molokai Program gained two positions and lost a .50 FTE position with the other .50 FTE remaining unfilled.
+The first gained position, a 1.0 FTE Instructor/Counselor position, was created and filled in Fall 2006 after more than thirty years of at first having no counselor, then using campus counselors, and finally using federally funded counselors to handle academic advising duties.
 It has been confirmed that the 200+ students have realized increased satisfaction, retention, progress and success due in part to this permanent counselor position as evidenced in the Spring 2007 Current Student Needs Assessment Survey.

-The second, a 1.0 FTE Institutional Support position was created and filled in Spring 2007.
+The second, a 1.0 FTE Institutional Support position was, created and filled in Spring 2007.
 The addition of this staff member with research support responsibilities has allowed the Molokai Program to complete many of the action plan items such as the Marketing Plan, Needs Assessment Surveys and a revised Business Plan.

 The lost position was .50 FTE of a 1.0 FTE APT position at the Molokai Farm.
 When the former employee in the position retired in 2004, his duties had already been changed to half-time even though the position was full-time in the position count.
 From 2004 to 2006 the position was frozen.
 However, when the main campus was feeling pressure to fill unfilled positions or lose them, the Molokai Program negotiated to give back .50 FTE to campus if allowed to finally fill the frozen other half of the position.
 Therefore, the official 1.0 position was split into two and campus immediately filled their half.
 However, despite numerous justifications, the filling of the Molokai position has not yet been approved.
 While the Agriculture & Natural Resources program struggles with enrollment, the fact remains that a 1.0 FTE Assistant Professor/Farm Manager position cannot adequately maintain a 28-acre site single-handedly while also teaching.
-The restoration of this position is fair and is warranted to upkeep the site and increase field and greenhouse production to what it once was.
+The restoration of this position is fair and is warranted to upkeep the site and increase field and greenhouse production.

 In addition to the changes in the number of g-funded positions there have also been significant changes in the federal positions housed at Maui CC, Molokai.
 First, the Educational Opportunity Center (EOC) Educational Specialist position was cut from 40 hours per week to 30 hours per week.
 Shortly after this adjustment was made, the position was vacated.
 At the time of hiring to fill the position, the position type was also dropped from a PBB to PBA.
+After additional turnover, in Spring 2009, the position was finally re-posted at 40 hours per week, but is still currently being filled by a casual hire.